Ms3314/image-gallery/README.md

 # Hello everybody 😊😊

-this is my solo projects were I learning using apis and leanred alot about states and useEFFECTS it was a worth to make this project
+this is my solo projects were I learning using apis and leanred alot about states and useEffect it was a worth to make this project
 ...
 # visit the website from here https://image-gallery-wine-psi.vercel.app/